Corporate Governance

 Audit Committee

 The Executive Chairman and Chief Financial Officer are invited to attend all meetings, with other senior financial managers invited to attend when necessary.
 The external auditors attend meetings to discuss the planning and conclusions of their work and meet with the members of the Committee without any members of the executive team present after each meeting.
-The Committee is able to call for information from Management and consults with the external auditors directly as required.
+The Committee is able to call for information from management and consults with the external auditors directly as required.

 Remuneration Committee

 The Executive Chairman is invited to attend meetings of the Remuneration Committee, but does not participate when his own remuneration is being discussed.
-All members of the Committee are independent Non-executive Directors.

 QCA PRINCIPLE 10